Guillermo Álvarez Macías

-Guillermo Álvarez Macías (16 October 1919 – 18 December 1976) was a Mexican general manager of the co-operative cement company Cooperativa La Cruz Azul, S.C.L. from 1955 until his death in 1976. Álvarez Macías led the company's re-foundation into a cooperative company town.
+Guillermo Álvarez Macías (16 October 1919 – 18 December 1976) was a Mexican general manager of the co-operative cement company Cooperativa La Cruz Azul from 1955 until his death in 1976. Álvarez Macías led the company's re-foundation into a cooperative company town.
 A prolific cooperative activist, Álvarez Macías is regarded as a prominent figure of modern cooperatives in Mexico.

-While acting as general manager of Cooperativa La Cruz Azul, Álvarez Macías, campaigned to establish the company's association football team, Cruz Azul, into a professional club where the players would have a considerable amount of control of the team's structure.
+While acting as general manager of Cooperativa La Cruz Azul, Álvarez Macías campaigned to establish the company's association football team, Cruz Azul, into a professional club where the players would have a considerable amount of control of the team's structure.
 He achieved this goal in 1961.
 The club managed to reach the top division in 1964.
-During his tenure as club chairman, Cruz Azul dominated the league, winning 5 national titles.
-Cruz Azul has since become one of the most popular football clubs in Mexico and the rapid rise to prominence in Mexican football is widely attributed to Álvarez Macías.
+During his tenure as club chairman, Cruz Azul dominated the league, winning five national titles.
+Cruz Azul has since become one of the most popular football clubs in Mexico and its rapid rise to prominence in Mexican football is widely attributed to Álvarez Macías.

 Early life

-Álvarez Macías was born to José Álvarez Roaro and Emilia Macías de Álvarez in Cortazar, Guanajuato on October 16, 1919.
-His family emigrated to Jasso, Hidalgo in 1924.
+Álvarez Macías was born to José Álvarez Roaro and Emilia Macías de Álvarez in Cortazar, Guanajuato, on 16 October 1919.
+His family moved to Jasso, Hidalgo, in 1924.
 From a very young age, Álvarez Macías was employed at Cooperativa La Cruz Azul as a vehicle mechanic.

 Cooperativa La Cruz Azul

-On January 12, 1937, Álvarez Macías became an associate with the cooperative while holding the title of warehouse dispatcher.
+On 12 January 1937, Álvarez Macías became an associate with the cooperative while holding the title of warehouse dispatcher.

-Álvarez Macías led the company's re-construction into a cooperative company town which was established on December 10, 1953.
-In 1955 he was appointed as general manager of the cooperative.
+Álvarez Macías led the company's re-construction into a cooperative company town which was established on 10 December 1953.
+In 1955, he was appointed as general manager of the cooperative.
 The reconstruction project created schools, paved streets, built restaurants, movie theaters, sport stadiums and fields.
 In addition, forms mutual insurance were established in order to enable the development of the communities in surrounding the cement plants. Álvarez Macías's philosophy was to promote social progress by sharing economic growth in order to raise the standard of living of workers and his own family.

-During his tenure at Cooperativa La Cruz Azul, he established 5 other similar cooperatives in Hidalgo and in Lagunas, Oaxaca, where the company also had a cement factory.
+During his tenure at Cooperativa La Cruz Azul, he established five other similar cooperatives in Hidalgo and in Lagunas, Oaxaca, where the company also had a cement factory.